Haiti: Pre-Columbian era

-The island of Hispaniola, of which Haiti occupies the western three-eighths, has been inhabited since around 6,000 years ago by Native Americans who are thought to have arrived from Central or northern South America.
-These Archaic Age people are thought to have been largely hunter gatherers.
+The island of Hispaniola, of which Haiti occupies the western three-eighths, has been inhabited since about 6,000 years ago by Indigenous peoples who are thought to have arrived from Central or northern South America.
+These Archaic Age people are thought to have been largely hunter-gatherers.
 During the 1st millennium BC, the Arawakan-speaking ancestors of the Taino people began to migrate into the Caribbean.
 Unlike the Archaic peoples, they practiced the intensive production of pottery and agriculture.
 The earliest evidence of the ancestors of the Taino people on Hispaniola is the Ostionoid culture, which dates to around 600 AD.

 In Taíno society the largest unit of political organization was led by a cacique, or chief, as the Europeans understood them.
-At the time of European contact, the island of Hispaniola was divided among five 'caciquedoms': the Magua in the northeast, the Marien in the northwest, the Jaragua in the southwest, the Maguana in the central regions of Cibao, and the Higüey in the southeast.
+At the time of European contact, Hispaniola was divided among five 'caciquedoms': the Magua in the northeast, the Marien in the northwest, the Jaragua in the southwest, the Maguana in the central regions of Cibao, and the Higüey in the southeast.

 Taíno cultural artifacts include cave paintings in several locations in the country.
 These have become national symbols of Haiti and tourist attractions.
-Modern-day Léogâne, started as a French colonial town in the southwest, is beside the former capital of the caciquedom of Xaragua.
+Modern-day Léogâne, started as a French colonial town in the southwest, is beside the former capital of the caciquedom of Xaraguá.

+According to the Puerto Rican historian Cayetano Coll y Toste, the German explorer Carl Friedrich Philipp von Martius was the first person to describe the Indigenous peoples of Haiti as "Taini" (Taino).
+The archaeologist L. Antonio Curet has written that Martius described these peoples as "Taini...perhaps by mistaking the qualifier for an ethnonym".